Update February 2020: added 100 more scripts - and a few plugins were moved to a new post 40 Essential InDesign plugins, add-ons, and utilities

 This script allows you to get the top, outer, bottom and inner margins for the five most common canons of page construction.
 The five canons are the “fine” print, the “regular” print and 3 based of a geometrical division on the page: by 6, 9 and 12.

-5. Add Guides around objects (AddGuides - shipped with InDesign)
+8. Add Guides Around Objects (AddGuides - shipped with InDesign)

 It adds guides around a selected object or objects.

-It selects all the guides in the current spread, only the horizontal, or only the verticals.
+It selects all the guides in the current spread, only the horizontal, or only the vertical.

 To select all the guides you can also use the keyboard shortcut Command/Control Option G, without installing the script.